smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 _Expected:_

-1.a.3 SDL assigns HMILevel NONE to RC_app_1 and releases module_1 from RC_app_1 control
+1.a.3 SDL assigns HMILevel NONE to RC_app_1, releases module_1 from RC_app_1 control and unsubscribes RC_app_1 from receiving notifications about module_1 settings changed

 1.a.4 RC_app_2 gets in control of module_1